Skip to main contentSkip to docs navigation

 <div class="collapse" id="collapseExample">

-<div class="card card-content">
+<div class="card card-body">

 Some placeholder content for the collapse component.
 This panel is hidden by default but revealed when the user activates the relevant trigger.